1. Purpose of policy

 De-provisioning of IT resources and deletion of stored data for casual Academic staff will be delayed for a period of 4 calendar months after their official employment termination date.

-Casual Academic staff can request an extension beyond four months, with the approval of a faculty Executive Dean or Cost Centre Manager.
+Casual Academic staff can request an extension beyond four months, with the approval of a Head of School or Cost Centre Manager.
 In all cases an application for extension must be received prior to the de-provisioning date and must provide an alternative de-provisioning date not extending beyond 12 months from the official termination date.

 4.1.4 General conditions